codership/documentation/galeracluster/source/migration.rst

 #.
 Resume load on these servers.

-When the MySQL master and slave servers come back after restarting, they establish network connectivity with the cluster and begin catching up with recent changes.
+When the former MySQL master and slave servers come back after restarting, they establish network connectivity with the cluster and begin catching up with recent changes.
 All of the servers now function as nodes in Galera Cluster.